facebook/react-native-website/docs/typescript.md

 ## How TypeScript and React Native works

-You should not rely on TypeScript to transform your `ts` and `tsx` files into JavaScript!
-Transforming your files to JavaScript works via the same [Babel infrastructure][Babel] as vanilla JavaScript.
-If you have existing TypeScript code, there are [one or two caveats][babel-7-caveats].
+Out of the box, transforming your files to JavaScript works via the same [Babel infrastructure][babel] as a non-TypeScript React Native project.
+We recommend that you use the TypeScript compiler only for type checking.
+If you have existing TypeScript code being ported to React Native, there are [one or two caveats][babel-7-caveats] to using Babel instead of TypeScript.

 ## What does React Native + TypeScript look like